-Millions of women have been supplementing with estrogen for over 60 years now to control symptoms of menopause such as hot flashes and vaginal dryness.
+Millions of women have been supplementing with estrogen for over 60 years now.
+Therefore, to control symptoms of menopause such as hot flashes and vaginal dryness.
 Prescription estrogen medications are also used to treat the loss of bone strength that women experience after menopause.
-Estrogen is perhaps the most well-researched hormone mentioned so far in this article, with studies concluding that supplementing with estrogen after menopause has many key benefits.
+Estrogen is perhaps the most well-researched hormone mentioned so far in this article.
+Moreover, with studies concluding that supplementing with estrogen after menopause has many key benefits.

 Studies published in PNAS and in Biological Psychiatry found strong evidence that menopause may actually accelerate aging in women and hormone replacement therapy slowed aging down.

 Sleep is important as a lack of sleep can also accelerate aging.
-Oral bioidentical progesterone can allow women to have a good night’s sleep as well as decrease coronary artery spasms, anxiety and cysts as well as protect the uterus against cancer.
+Oral bioidentical progesterone can allow women to have a good night’s sleep as well as decrease coronary artery spasms.

 There’s no doubt about the link between hormones and aging.
 If you believe you’re experiencing the effects of a hormone deficiency please contact me for an assessment right away.
 Together we’ll find out if hormone replacement therapy or anti-aging medicine is right for you.